Quick Dinner Rolls Recipe

 Step 1: Wake Up the Yeast

-Toss warm milk, warm water, sugar, and yeast into a bowl.
-Give it a stir and let it chill for 5–10 minutes.
+Combine warm milk, warm water, sugar, and yeast in a bowl.
+Stir it.
+Let it sit 5–10 minutes.
 It should get foamy.
-If not, your yeast might be dead.
+If it doesn’t, your yeast is no good.

-Use a stand mixer or your hands.
-Knead for 5–7 minutes until the dough’s smooth and elastic.
-If it sticks like glue, sprinkle in more flour, a tablespoon at a time.
+Stand mixer or hands—your call.
+Knead 5–7 minutes until the dough is smooth and elastic.
+Sticky?
+Add more flour, one tablespoon at a time.

-Cover the bowl with a towel.
-Let it sit somewhere warm for 20–30 minutes.
-It should puff up, but it doesn’t need to double.
+Cover the bowl and let the dough rest in a warm spot for 20–30 minutes.
+It should puff a bit—it doesn’t need to double.

-Divide into 12 even-ish balls.
-Tuck and roll ‘em tight.
-Line them up in a greased 9×13″ dish.
-Cover again and let them rise for 15–20 minutes until soft and puffy.
+Divide into 12 pieces.
+Roll each into a tight ball.
+Place them in a greased 9×13 dish.
+Cover and let them rise again for 15–20 minutes.

 Step 7: Brown Butter Glory